biswas/Transverse_energy_analysis/README.txt

 	- older version of fitBESData5_1.cpp
 	- has the convenient functionality to run said code on individual histograms instead of all at once
+	- change the definition of variable stop to select histogram

 6. fitResults4_oneByOne.dat
 	- result of 5.